saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 ## Description

-This includes installing the Data Provisioning Agent, activating HANA's Data Provisioning server, creating Virtual Tables for the ABAP CDS views we created earlier.
+A connection needs to be made between the HANA database and the S/4HANA system.
+SAP's Smart Data Access will be used to virtualize the ABAP CDS view data in the target HANA database.

 <img src="../images/XXXXXX.jpg">